JetBrains/intellij-platform-plugin-template/README.md

 with the [gradle-intellij-plugin][gh:gradle-intellij-plugin] installed.
 The gradle-intellij-plugin makes it possible to run the IDE with your plugin and to publish your plugin to the Marketplace Repository.

-A project built using the IntelliJ Platform Plugin Template includes a Gradle configuration that’s already been set up.
+A project built using the IntelliJ Platform Plugin Template includes a Gradle configuration that's already been set up.
 Feel free to read through the [Using Gradle][docs:using-gradle] articles to get a better understanding of your build and to learn how to customize it.